 If you're interested in the area where business and sports meet, you'll find tons of like-minded classmates at Fordham.
 There's a club called the Business of Sports Society that brings in speakers from the New York Yankees to sports media giant IMG.

-You will also have the opportunity to hold sports-related internships in New York City, which is home not only to Fordham, but also to 11 professional sports teams, all major networks, media powerhouses, and agencies that represent athletes across sports.
+Sports-related internships are everywhere in New York City, which is home to 11 professional teams, all major networks, media powerhouses, and agencies that represent athletes across sports.

 Start thinking about what yours will be.